Epidermolysis bullosa: Epidermolysis bullosa simplex

 Epidermolysis bullosa simplex (EBS) is a form of EB that causes blisters at the site of rubbing.
 It typically affects the hands and feet, and is typically inherited in an autosomal dominant manner, affecting the keratin genes KRT5 and KRT14.
 Therefore, there is a failure in keratinization, which affects the integrity and the ability of the skin to resist mechanical stresses.

 Junctional epidermolysis bullosa

 Junctional epidermolysis bullosa (JEB) is an inherited disease affecting laminin and collagen.
 This disease is characterized by blister formation within the lamina lucida of the basement membrane zone and is inherited in an autosomal recessive manner.
 It also presents with blisters at the site of friction, especially on the hands and feet, and has variants that can occur in children and adults.
 Less than one person per million people is estimated to have this form of EB.

 Dystrophic epidermolysis bullosa

 Dystrophic epidermolysis bullosa (DEB) is an inherited variant affecting the skin and other organs.
 DEB is caused by genetic defects (or mutations) within the human COL7A1 gene encoding the protein type VII collagen (collagen VII).
 DEB-causing mutations can be either autosomal dominant or autosomal recessive.
-Epidermis bullosa pruriginosa and albopapuloid epidermolysis bullosa (Pasini's disease) are rare subtypes of this disease.
+Epidermolysis bullosa pruriginosa and albopapuloid epidermolysis bullosa (Pasini disease) are rare subtypes of this disease.